 The million mile club is something that most car owners who love their cars want to achieve.
 But for many, it is almost impossible.
 Why is this the case?
-Because not many people have the nerves of driving a million miles.
+Because not many people have the nerve to drive a million miles.
 Especially in one car.
-That’s why most car owners would rather catch a flight instead of turn on their car and head up to their destination.
+That’s why most car owners would rather catch a flight instead of turning on their car and heading up to their destination.

 So, most of these cars were used for business purposes.
 Managers of companies travel from one end of the state to another and they need a good and reliable car.
 When you have a job like this, it is fairly easy to build up miles on the car.
 That’s why most of these cars were used for that purpose and they have managed to get a ton of miles on them.
 But which are these models?
 You probably are interested in finding out.